-The Company uses the Hull & White option-pricing model to measure the fair value of stock option awards.
-Key weighted average assumptions used in this pricing model on the date of grant for options granted to employees are as follows:
+The Company uses the Black-Scholes option-pricing model to measure the fair value of stock option awards.
+In prior years, a Hull-White option-pricing model was used.
+Key weighted average assumptions used in the pricing models on the date of grant for options granted to employees are as follows:

+For the Yea ır

-For the Year Ended December 31,
+Ended December er 31,

-2019 2018
+2020 2019

-Risk-free interest rate 2.5% 2.9%
+Risk-free interest rate 1.3% 2.5%

-Expected life of options (years) 10.0 10.0
+Contractual life of options (years) 10.0 10.0

+Expected term of options (years) 6.3 N/A

-Expected volatility of underlying stock 87.0% 93.7%
+Expected volatility of underlying stock 86.1% 87.0%

 Expected dividend yield 0.0% 0.0%